-As Data Activity Lead at W3C, I coordinate, support and promote the creation of Web standards in areas such as Open Data, Linked Data and the Semantic Web.
-A frequent speaker at workshops, conferences and seminars worldwide but particularly in Europe, I am passionate about the integration of data within the Web rather than seeing the Web as merely a means of transferring data from one silo to another.
+As Data Strategist at W3C, I coordinate, support and promote the creation of consensus-based Web standards in areas such as open data and the Semantic Web.
+A frequent organiser and speaker at workshops, conferences and seminars worldwide but particularly in Europe, I am passionate about the integration of data within the Web rather than seeing it as merely a means of transferring data from one silo to another.
 Agnostic about people’s choice of technology, I have particular interests the areas of vocabularies and identifier persistence.

 On behalf of W3C I participate in various activities with the European Commission, such as the ISA Programme, and a number of research projects.
-I represent W3C at the Research Data Alliance, serving on its Organisational Advisory Board, and the UK Open Data Research Forum (convened by the Royal Society).
-Previously I taught mobile web creation techniques, based on best practices for mobile Web development to which I was a contributor.
+I represent W3C at the Research Data Alliance and the UK Open Data Research Forum (convened by the Royal Society).
+Previously I taught mobile Web creation techniques, based on best practices for mobile Web development to which I was a contributor.

-Well connected to a wide variety of online industry players and with an extensive network of contacts built up through more than a decade of EU-funded collaborative projects.
+Well connected to a wide variety of online industry and public sector players and with an extensive network of contacts built up through more than a decade of EU-funded collaborative projects.
 Hard working, experienced, loyal, innovative.

 Early careers include radio presentation, advertising copy writing and voice work, countryside conservation and teaching.
 The common theme throughout is an ability to communicate sometimes complex issues with clarity, both verbally and in writing.

 - Vocabularies/data modelling

 - Semantic Web (a.k.a. 'web of data' or 'linked data')